Using a Phone Patch in Your Voice Over Home Recording Studio

 I've been doing mixing for years and this still makes me scratch my head.
 It's best to write it down and diagram it on a piece of paper.
 And save the paper so you don't have to decipher it again at a later date!

-If you don't have an audio interface or mixer--other phone patch alternatives
+other phone patch alternatives-- if you don't have an audio interface or mixer--

 Suppose you have a really simple recording system.
 Just your trusty USB mic and your laptop.
 Without the mixer or interface you cant use the telephone hybrid but there are other alternatives that can work almost as well.
 Remember the goal is for the client to hear you when you talk and for you to hear the client give direction.
 Here are some other ways to do this.

-A wireless protable phone and a headset.
+• A wireless portable phone and a headset.
 I used this for years.
-The protable phone is connected to your landline (or VoIP phone such as a cable phone, Vonage, or even the remarkable MagicJack.)
+The portable phone is connected to your landline (or VoIP phone such as a cable phone, Vonage, or even the remarkable MagicJack.)
 You then plug a headset into the receiver and clip it to your belt.
 Put the headset on and put your headphones over it.
 Voila!
 The client can hear you talk and you can hear them direct.